Will Blockchain address the existing issues of KYC?

 The process of KYC verification with blockchain technology can be explained with the help of the above diagram.
 The customer shares his/her identification documents to KYC Blockchain application regulators which are encoded with a unique id and digital signature before being uploaded to the Blockchain.
 The documents are available in the blockchain for verification by the bank.

-This data is accessed and verified by other businesses or banks, if authorised by the customer.
+This data is accessed and verified by other businesses or banks if authorized by the customer.

 Blockchain for AML